RepRap 3D Printer

 RepRap

-A RepRap 3D printer is a self-replicating rapid prototyping device that uses Fused Filament Fabrication (FFF) methodologies to physically reproduce 3D models from thermoplastic materials.
-RepRap machines are mindfully designed to be able to self replicate by manufacturing their own parts to be assembled by people into other RepRap machines.
-All the parts that the machine cannot make for itself are designed to be easily source-able and highly standardized.
+A RepRap 3D printer is a self-replicating rapid prototyping device utilizing Fused Filament Fabrication (FFF) methodologies to produce 3D models from thermoplastic materials.
+These machines are meticulously designed to replicate themselves by manufacturing their own components, which can then be assembled into additional RepRap units.
+Parts that the machine cannot fabricate are designed to be easily sourced and highly standardized.

-Founded by Adrian Bowyer, the RepRap project is often referenced as one of the major catalysts for the popularization of desktop 3D printers.
-The idealized RepRap machine was conceived as a self-replicating autonomous robot with a mutualistic relationship with humans; the latter would assist the self replicating process of the machine by providing assemblage of parts in exchange of additive manufacturing services.
-Bowyer believed that to maximize the "fecundity" of the machine, its source should be available for free, allowing users to own copies of the machine and to use it to fabricate replicates.
-Consequently, the RepRap project was licensed under a GPU's General Public License.
+Founded by Adrian Bowyer, the RepRap project is frequently cited as a significant catalyst for the popularization of desktop 3D printers.
+The conceptualized RepRap machine was envisioned as a self-replicating autonomous robot with a mutualistic relationship with humans, where the latter would assist in the assembly of parts in exchange for additive manufacturing services.
+Bowyer posited that to maximize the machine's "fecundity," its source should be freely available, enabling users to own and replicate the machine.
+Consequently, the RepRap project was licensed under the GNU General Public License.

 Mini Kossel

-A modified Mini Kossel, a RepRap variant, was manufactured by 3D printing necessary plastic components in Polylactic Acid (PLA) using a Robo R1+ commercial desktop 3D printer.
-All non-printable components were independently sourced via online retailers like Robotdigg, Amazon, McMaster Carr, and e3D-online.
+A modified Mini Kossel, a variant of the RepRap, was constructed by 3D printing necessary plastic components in Polylactic Acid (PLA) using a Robo R1+ commercial desktop 3D printer.
+Non-printable components were independently sourced from online retailers such as Robotdigg, Amazon, McMaster Carr, and e3D-online.

-I chose to build a delta 3D printer as opposed to a cartesian printer simply because I was fascinated by the kinematics behind the design of the former.
-While a cartesian printer moves in the XYZ coordinate system by assigning X, Y, and Z motion commands to motors that drive translational movement in their respective planes independent of each other, a delta printer effects movements in the XYZ coordinate system by orchestrating movements of three different motors that depend on each other.
-In oversimplified terms, ignoring various constant offsets, three different motors that move carriages in vertical towers mechanically form three right triangles, where one corner of each triangle meets in one common effector head.
-All three triangles have fixed hypotenuse lengths but variable side lengths which can be modified in precise quantities to allow for the calculated placement of the effector head in the XYZ coordinate system.
-Thus, for a delta printer to carry out 3D printing instructions, inverse kinematic calculations have to take place in order to translate XYZ displacement into coordinated vertical tower movements.
-For instance, a cartesian printer trying effect a 10 mm movement in the Y direction only needs to use one motor dedicated to the Y plane, but a delta printer needs to move all three motors in an orchestrated fashion to effect the same movement.
+In simplified terms, disregarding various constant offsets, three motors move carriages along vertical towers to mechanically form three right triangles, with one corner of each triangle converging at a common effector head.
+These triangles have fixed hypotenuse lengths but variable side lengths, which can be precisely adjusted to position the effector head accurately within the XYZ coordinate system.
+Thus, to execute 3D printing instructions, a delta printer must perform inverse kinematic calculations to translate XYZ displacement into coordinated vertical tower movements.
+For instance, a Cartesian printer effecting a 10 mm movement in the Y direction requires only the use of a single motor dedicated to the Y plane, whereas a delta printer must orchestrate the movement of all three motors to achieve the same displacement.

 Diagram of one mechanical triangle illustrated with variables and constants used to calculate inverse kinematics.
 Image from Delta Robot Kinematics by Johann C. Rocholl

-3D printed projects presented in this portfolio, with the exception of those described under the Device Prototyping page, were manufactured using this 3D printer, which demonstrates that a personally manufactured self replicating machine can be used to materialize a wide variety of ideas with applications that range from simple ergonomic work-stages to complex mechanical devices that interface with the human body.
+The 3D printed projects presented in this portfolio, with the exception of those described on the Device Prototyping page, were manufactured using this 3D printer.
+This demonstrates that a personally manufactured, self-replicating machine can be employed to materialize a wide variety of ideas, with applications ranging from simple ergonomic workstations to complex mechanical devices that interface with the human body.